mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/examples/ChainedPanels/README.md

 multiple panels as one big panel arranged horizontally.
 Arranging the displays like this would be a standard order.

-It creates a virtual screen that you draw to in the same way you would the matrix, but it will look after mapping it back to the displays.
+Non-standard order is essentially the creation of a non-horizontal only 'virtual' display that you can draw to in the same way you would the matrix, but with VirtualDisplay library looking after the pixel mapping to the physical chained panels.

 ![Nothing better than a PowerPoint slide to explain](VirtualDisplayGraphic.png)